 For example, if you were trying to rank for the term “dog,” it would be nearly impossible to know what your visitors were looking for and provide that information.
 But if you wanted to attract visitors searching “best breed of guard dog for families with children,” you’d know exactly what to cover on that page.

-How to choose SEO keywords for your site
+How to choose keywords for SEO that drive traffic

 1. Use keyword research tools